thedynamiclinker/sudocode/etc/profess/One Sided Proto-calls.md

 He said they don't have it up there yet.

-"of course they don't have it up here yet they haven't even read you yet i'm still writing it, you think they're just gonna change the hol calendar of the hol 𒀭𒀭damn art upstairs bc of a sequel to the bible i'm writing after w||k && before work && on weekends when I'm feeling creat"一
+"Of course they don't have it up here yet they haven't even read you yet i'm still writing it you think they're just gonna change the hol calendar of the hol 𒀭𒀭damn art upstairs bc of a sequel to the bible i'm writing after w||k && before work && on wknds when I'm feeling creat"一

 They're asking "Who's they?"

-Im also hearing "Sequel how?" and "What's hol?"
+I'm also hearing "Sequel how?" and "What's hol?"

 And also "Which part is art?" and "What's that letter."